 Google went with LG to manufacture the Pixel 2 XL, and it’s able to perfectly optimize the hardware and the software — similar to what Apple does with the iPhone.
 That approach, plus the Qualcomm Snapdragon 835 processor and 4GB of RAM, makes the Pixel 2 XL the most powerful Android phone around.

-Then there’s the crisp, plastic OLED, 6-inch, 2560 x 1440-pixel resolution screen.
+Then there’s the crisp, plastic, 6-inch OLED screen with a 2560 x 1440-pixel resolution.
 There have been many complaints about the screen, such as a blue tint when looking at it at an angle, muted colors, and screen burn-in.
 Google has responded to these complaints, saying it’s confident in the screen, but it has issued a software update to mitigate these concerns — we think the criticism is overblown.
 We haven’t seen any deal-breaking issues with the screen, and we stand by our statement that the Pixel 2 XL as the best Android phone you can get.

-The Pixel’s design may not be for everyone, but we like the two-tone aluminum and glass mixture on the rear.
+The Pixel’s design may not be for everyone, but we like the mix of two-tone aluminum and glass on the rear.
 It’s less easy to shatter and it isn’t a fingerprint magnet, unlike most flagship phones that are all-glass.
-The rear aluminum coating feels like a matte chalkboard, and it’s nice to the touch.
+The rear aluminum coating feels like a matte chalkboard, and it’s pleasant to the touch.
 The fingerprint sensor is fast, and you can swipe down on it to see your notifications.
 Like most flagship phones, it’s IP67 water-resistant.

 The Pixel 2 XL’s spotlight feature is its 12.2-megapixel camera, which is one of the best around.
 Google’s HDR+ technology allows for excellent dynamic range in photos, and the detail it captures is stunning.
 It’s even one of the best performers in low-light scenarios.
 There’s no optical zoom, unlike many of its competitors, but it does have Portrait Mode even though it lacks dual cameras.
 Google purely uses software to detect the background from the subject, and its results are as good as the iPhone X. We’ve even found it takes better Portrait Mode selfies than Apple’s iPhone.